 Fried, and his team are tasked with eliminating the monsters and mutants in the dungeons.
 The first thing to note is that the game stresses that not a single enemy is killed per se, and that each one of them will be sealed (captured) by Fried.
 Capturing monsters reduces their actual number in the dungeon (which leaves us the possibility to backtrack will fewer enemy encounters) and when we have sealed at least nine members of the same type, we can then transform them into a Seal Book which can be equipped by party membres, granting some benefits (or disadvantages!), but more importantly, those you won’t need or those for which you have duplicates can be sold at the store for a fairly good price.

 The turn-based battle system of Dungeon Travelers 2 is easily the greatest asset of this game and where I definitively had the most fun!
 As you can see in the screenshot above, your team is on the lower end of the screen and the turn order is on the right side of the screen.
 The turn order gives us the flexibility to determine which enemy can be captured first to lower the number of attacks the party will need to defend against.
 Casting spells also takes some time, and you can see when the chant will end by the position the character moved to in the turn order gauge.
-At the center of the screen, you can see the enemy, which is a half-dressed girl.
+At the center of the screen, you can see the enemy.
 Fan-service takes a huge part of this game, so be warned that it definitively will not be for every gamer.
 The enemies are all hand-drawn and are either weird fruit-like creatures, sorta animals or girls.
 Got it?